Deployed quantum key distribution network: further, longer and more users: Results

-Our source is designed to generate photon pairs over a wide spectrum ($80$\,nm of FWHM), allowing theoretically to extract up to $40$ independent pairs of quantum channels.
+Our source is designed to generate photon pairs over a wide spectrum ($80$\,nm at FWHM), allowing theoretically to extract up to $40$ independent pairs of 100\,GHz-quantum channels.

-Building a QKD network exploiting all those channels simultaneously would require an industrial implementation with 40 analyzers and up to 160 SNSPDs, which can be challenging to implement in lab.
-More realistically, we can get close to actual network conditions, by making all 40 pairs of channels simultaneously available using two DWDM with 40 outputs, and then perform QKD on each pairs sequentially.
-All the results are gathered in FIG.~\ref{fig_wavelength} and show that a wide portion of the spectrum is usable, and therefore that our source is suitable for quantum network implementations.
+Building a QKD network exploiting all those channels simultaneously would require an industrial implementation with 40 analyzers and up to 160 SNSPDs, which is expensive and challenging in a lab environment.
+More realistically, we can get close to actual network conditions by making all 40 pairs of channels simultaneously available using two DWDM with 40 outputs, and then perform QKD on each pairs sequentially.
+All the results are gathered in FIG.~\ref{fig_wavelength} and show that a wide portion of the spectrum is usable, and therefore that our broadband source is suitable for real field quantum network implementations.

-However, can see on FIG.~\ref{fig_wavelength} that we do not generate any key near $1561$\,nm and $1581/1541$\,nm.
+However, we can see on FIG.~\ref{fig_wavelength} that no secret key is generated near $1561$\,nm and $1581/1541$\,nm.
 This is due to the CWDMs edges that do not overlap completely.
-They create holes in the transmission of the setup, leading to a decrease and extinction of the SKR in some regions.
-This could be avoided by using $40$\,nm wide CWDMs instead of our $20$\,nm, allowing full access to the whole available spectrum.
+They create holes in the transmission profile of the setup, leading to a decrease and extinction of the SKR in some regions.
+This could be avoided by using an active wavelength selective switch (WSS) as in Ref.~\cite{WSS,WSS2} instead of the passive 18\,nm CWDM used, allowing full access to the whole available spectrum.